Takaonna: Incident

 In 2016, August 2, staff at the Hidakakōshioya Ryokuchi Park in Gobō, Wakayama Prefecture discovered that a stone statue of a Takaonna had been severed at its base.
 This Takaonna statue was based on Mizuki Shigeru's design and has been displayed alongside 9 other yōkai statues since 2009.
 On the 10th of the same month, the torso of the Takaonna statue was discovered at the bottom of the harbor (at a depth of 4.5 meters) and was raised back up; its right hand was broken.
 On September 16 at around 5:00 AM, the Gobō police station pressed charges against a male high school student for inflicting property damage after kicking the Takaonna statue (which has an estimated worth of 120 thousand yen).

-The Carpenter and Taka-Onna

-Once in the prefecture of Wakayama was a man who worked wood.
-This man was married and had a child.
-He hired 30 servants who went.
-When her son was five years old, he mysteriously disappeared.
-After this, his servants began to die one by one.
-Finally, when there were fewer than half a medium came home and asked what happened.
-The husband replied that nothing special.
-The medium then took caution.
-The man of the house felt strange.
-His wife asked what had made the medium and the husband said that he had only asked what was happening in the house and then he had retired.
-The man's wife was neurotic and east to see his reaction, was scared.
-Then the man lied to his wife he had a fever and went to bed early.
-Someone came to the foot of his bed and said, "When your wife looks back appearance and must escape to the mountains.
-You run and run!"
-After hearing this, his wife looked back and as was to lie in bed pretending to sleep.
-His wife became an oni.
-It had a height of 2.1 meters.
-He took off his clothes and became a beautiful lady accompanied by a roar like thunder, but half of her body still remained spellbound.
-The husband was shocked and escaped into the mountains.
-His wife was a Taka-onna which could control the length of the parts of your body.
-She had killed the servants and if the husband had stayed there also have been slain by her.